Contact lenses for astigmatism: Toric, gas permeable and hybrid

 2. A surrounding area made of soft hydrogel or silicone hydrogel material

-Hybrid lenses are less likely to get dislodged during sports and other physical activity since they’re about the same size as soft lenses, with thinner edges than gas permeable lenses.
+Hybrid lenses are less likely to get dislodged during sports and physical activity.
+This is because they’re about the same size as soft lenses, with thinner edges than gas permeable lenses.

 Like gas permeable options, fitting hybrid contact lenses also takes more time and expertise than fitting toric lenses.
 They’re also custom-made for each wearer’s eyes, which increases costs.